-- A. Employees will be evaluated on the performance of their CJEs.
-The Employer will not use quantitative Embedded Quality Reporting System (EQRS) data (percentages) as the sole basis for performance ratings in each or any critical element.
-The EQRS system numerical results, and/or pass rate percentages, will not be used to evaluate employees. - B. Managers and supervisors will not use EQRS data to compare one employee to another, or to suggest that one employee's error rate is too high compared to others in the unit or organization. - C. Non-quantitative data gathered from reviews completed in EQRS may be relied upon for the basis of a mid-year or annual appraisal.
-However, supervisors will consider all factors (not just EQRS case reviews) to provide a fair and accurate assessment of the employee's overall performance throughout the rating period. - D. Supervisors will have the authority to conclude that an employee's performance on a particular case or attribute was acceptable even though a timeframe, guideline or attribute may not have been met. - E. The Employer will conduct a bi-annual assessment of existing EQRS attributes and results, at the national program level, to assess the clarity of existing definitions, and to identify systemic barriers to functional program performance.
+- B. Managers and supervisors will not use EQRS data to compare one employee to another, or to suggest that one employee's error rate is too high compared to others in the unit or organization. - C. Non-quantitative data gathered from reviews completed in EQRS may be relied upon for the basis of a mid-year or annual appraisal.
+However, supervisors will consider all factors (not just EQRS case reviews) to provide a fair and accurate assessment of the employee's overall performance throughout the rating period. - D. Supervisors will have the authority to conclude that an employee's performance on a particular case or attribute was acceptable even though a time frame, guideline or attribute may not have been met. - E. The Employer will conduct a biannual assessment of existing EQRS attributes and results, at the national program level, to assess the clarity of existing definitions, and to identify systemic barriers to functional program performance.
 EQRS quality assurance measures with results below seventy-five percent (75%) will be analyzed to identify causes, corrections, impacts, and the Employer will conduct a causal analysis.
 Changes, corrective actions and other procedures implemented that impact the attribute(s) at issue will be monitored quarterly.
-The Employer will share this information with National NTEU annually.
-The first bi-annual assessment and analysis of low performing measures will be conducted within ninety (90) days of the implementation date of this Agreement. - F. The Employer will provide NTEU with quarterly National EQRS reports (covering the prior six (6) months) on each of the attributes for each EQRS system in use. - G. The Employer will hold an EQRS Summit (or focus group) bi-annually at the operating unit level (e.g., Accounts Management, Campus Compliance, Field Exam) in every operating unit that uses the EQRS system.
+The Employer will share this information with National NTEU annually. - F. The Employer will provide NTEU with quarterly National EQRS reports (covering the prior six (6) months) on each of the attributes for each EQRS system in use. - G. The Employer will hold an EQRS Summit (or focus group) biannually at the operating unit level (e.g. Accounts Management, Campus Compliance, Field Exam) in every operating unit that uses the EQRS system.
 These EQRS Summits will include input from employees and managers or supervisors who use the EQRS system.
 Four (4) bargaining unit employees will be chosen by National NTEU to represent the Union at each summit.
-National NTEU will receive a briefing on the results of the Summit and decisions made by the Employer.
+The Summits will be held telephonically or by electronic means, at the Employer's discretion.
+National NTEU will receive a telephonic or electronic briefing on the results of the Summit and any decisions made by the Employer.

-Measured Employee Performance System (MEPS)
+Measured Employees Performance System (MEPS)